TWs: internalized racism/classism/ableism, impacts of racism/classism/ableism, violence discussed, gender fuckery, stalking, smoking

 “I don’t do it on purpose.
 Tell Reynare hi for me.”

 I passed her, stepping outside and shivering a little.
 I’d known it was getting colder and colder, but the snow was here.
 Not thick enough to stick on the ground for more than a day at a time, but this time it was at least an inch.
 I didn’t like snow most of the time, but after the stress of the last…er… while, anyway, it was nice.
 Although my ratty jean-jacket wasn’t really covering it.
+I’d had it since Grade Seven or something, and there were patches on it that had worn so thin that you could see through them.

 Something dropped on my shoulders, and I looked down at Will’s hoodie on my shoulders.
 “Aren’t you going to get cold?”
 I asked skeptically as she rolled her half-exposed shoulders in her fitted shirt.
+And… maybe enjoyed the view a bit.
+Just a little bit.

 “Maybe?
 If I do, I’ll steal it back.”